-The outer layer called the epidermis;
+The outer layer called the epidermis

-The middle layer called the dermis; and
+The middle layer called the dermis

-The inner layer called the subcutis (the subcutaneous layer in the picture above).
+The inner layer called the subcutis (subcutaneous)

 The dermis has blood vessels, lymphatic vessels, hair follicles, and glands.
 Some of these glands make sweat, which helps keep the body cool.
 Other glands make sebum.
 Sebum helps keep the skin from getting dry.
 Sweat and sebum reach the skin's surface through tiny openings called pores.